-Feature Module name Effect of disabling this module Activity Streams Structure (structure- activity- provider) Activity streams provider and Structure-related updates are removed from the following places: • Activity Stream gadgets (see page 231), • Activity tab on the issue page, • Activity tab on the user page, • Activity tab on the project page.
-Structure section is removed from the issue page.

-Feature Module name Effect of disabling this module Structure on the Issue Page (see page 17) web-resource: Issue Page Decorator (adjustIssue) Structure on Agile Boards (see page 31) web-panel: GreenHopper tab (greenhopper- tab) Structure tab is removed from the issue details panel on the Agile board.
-Synchronizers (see page 201) synchronizer: (5 synchronizers are bundled with Structure) Users will not be able to install synchronizers, and installed synchronizers won't run.
+Feature Module name Effect of disabling this module Activity Streams Structure (structure- activity-provider) Activity streams provider and Structure-related updates are removed from the following places: Activity Stream gadgets (see page 207), Activity tab on the issue page, Activity tab on the user page, Activity tab on the project page.
+Structure on the Issue Page (see page 22) web-resource:Issue Page Decorator (adjustIssue) Structure section is removed from the issue page.
+Structure on Agile Boards (see page 34) web-panel:GreenHopper tab (greenhopper-tab) Structure tab is removed from the issue details panel on the Agile board.
+Synchronizers (see page 186) synchronizer: (5 synchronizers are bundled with Structure) Users will not be able to install synchronizers, and installed synchronizers won't run.
 You will need to restart the plugin to have settings make full effect.
 (Disable plugin, then enable plugin.)

-2.13 Advanced Configuration with System Properties
+3.13 Advanced Configuration with System Properties